 Many people find it difficult to fast for this long of a period.
-It takes a lot of self-discipline.
+Research shows that intermittent fasting work but it takes a lot of self-discipline.

 A full fast every other day would be a bit extreme, but by limiting your calories to less than five hundred every other day, you may find that you have an increase in your weight loss results.

-It can be difficult to try this method because you will have to go to bed hungry some nights.
+It can be difficult to try this intermittent fasting routine because you will have to go to bed hungry some nights.

 The Warrior Diet